UNH honors Class of 2020 in virtual celebration

 University System of New Hampshire colleges will also receive $10 million from the state to address technology and improve remote learning through the $1.25 billion the state received in federal COVID-19 aid.

 UNH officials plan to welcome new and continuing students back to campus in the fall.
-Officials are still figuring out what living, learning and dining arrangements will look like during a time of ongoing social distancing.
+University officials are still figuring out what living, learning and dining arrangements will look like during a time of ongoing social distancing.